 Parking de Belem

-A metro stop from the centre, free (overnight) stay.
+A metro stop from the center, free (overnight) stay.

 Lisboa Camping & Bungalows

 Surfers already know about Peniche, whose beaches are rated some of the best for waves in the country.
 But for those on a West Portugal road trip, Peniche is the perfect follow up to a few days of late nights and indulgence in the Portuguese capital.
 It has an authentic, slightly gritty feel, and you’ll still come across fishermen mending their nets by the harbour.

 In August, the town has its Nossa Senhora da Boa Viagem festival.
 So head on to your next destination to enjoy the fresh sea breeze and even fresher sardines.

 To find out what makes these waves so great, head to Praia dos Supertubos, which, in October, is the location for the Rip Curl Pro competition.
 Another must is the Ilha da Berlenga, a granite island and nature reserve 7 miles off the coast.

 Check out the local artisan speciality, Renda de Bilros, or bobbin lace.
 And, for sunset, head to Cabo Carvoeiro, right on the tip of the peninsula.

 Rocky coves for bathing and watersports further north.